Dawn of War IV: Everything We Know So Far

 Reinforcements and Retreat

 Squads can be reinforced on the battlefield, similar to Dawn of War I. This allows attrition-based combat where you can top up units after fights.
-Reinforcement costs slightly more than building at base, which prevents abuse.
+Reinforcement will probably costs slightly more than building at base, to prevents abuse.

 There is also a retreat function, but it does not give squads an unrealistic speed boost.
 Units simply turn and run to the nearest safe building.
 This creates tactical decisions.
 Do you risk reinforcing a squad in combat, bleeding resources, or do you retreat them to preserve veterans for later?